Supporting Breast Cancer Patients with Pneumatic Compression Therapy

 What this means for patients: Many patients report experiencing less tightness, heaviness, and discomfort with ongoing compression therapy.

-A Safe, Well-Tolerated Therapy Option
+A Safe and Well-Tolerated Therapy Option

 Many participants in these studies continued using compression pumps after the research period ended, indicating strong patient acceptance.